mrkraimer/testPython/PY_NTNDA_Viewer/PY_NTNDA_Viewer.md

 - **start** Clicking this button starts communication with the server
 - **stop** Clicking this button stops communication with the server
-- **showInfo** Clicking this brings up the showInfo window.
-See below for details.
+- **zoomChannel** Clicking this button specifies that mouse clicks show channel data.
+- **zoomImage** Clicking this button specifies that mouse clicks show image data.
 - **showColorTable** Clicking this brings up the ColorTable window.
 See below for details
 - **channelName** This is the name of the channel that provides the NTNDArray.
 When in stopped mode a new channel name can be specified.